How To Become a Forbes Councils Member

 Curated Business Connections & Growth

-Forbes Councils also offers a wealth of opportunity to build your network, get mentored by industry peers, and achieve a higher level of business results.
+Forbes Councils also offers a wealth of opportunities to build your network, get mentored by industry peers, and achieve higher business results.

 One of the ways they do this is through a private, members-only app where members post business challenges and opportunities for each other, which in the crowded world of mainstream social media is a welcomed change of pace.

-Forbes Councils also regularly hosts meet ups for their members, which nowadays mostly happen virtually, and are focused on bringing industry-specific and geography specific groups together for more intimate peer masterminds.
+Forbes Councils also regularly host meet-ups for their members, which mostly happen virtually.
+They are focused on bringing industry-specific and geography-specific groups together for more intimate peer masterminds.

 What To Look For In a Business Community

-According to Ryan, the best membership communities promote generosity and goodwill amongst members.
-The technology and the platform you use isn’t nearly as important as the tone you set as a community leader.
+According to Ryan, the best membership communities promote generosity and goodwill among members.
+The technology and the platform you use aren’t nearly as important as the tone you set as a community leader.
 The people are the product.

-In terms of other organizations operating communities that do it right, Ryan particularly likes the Community for Community Builders or CMX which is run by David Spinks, which was acquired by Bevy last year.
+Regarding other organizations operating communities that do it right, Ryan particularly likes the Community for Community Builders or CMX, run by David Spinks, which was acquired by Bevy last year.

-Also worth noting, in this Fast Company article, where Ryan shares three things to look for in your search for the perfect community as well as some other examples of organizations who are doing it right.
+Also worth noting is that Ryan shares three things to look for in your search for the perfect community and some other examples of organizations doing it right.

-Strength in numbers, and we’re not talking Facebook-sized numbers, are offering business executives and entrepreneurs the support they need to keep their businesses afloat.
+Strength in numbers, and we’re not talking Facebook-sized numbers, offers business executives and entrepreneurs the support they need to keep their businesses afloat.

-The difference between success and failure may truly be in the power of community.
-Whether it’s Forbes Councils, or a similar type of investment, maybe we should all stop and think about what communities we should be leaning into.
+The difference between success and failure may genuinely be in the power of the community.
+Whether it’s Forbes Councils or a similar type of investment, maybe we should all consider what communities we should lean into.